mblackonline/mblackonline.github.io/_posts/2025-07-20-Dual-boot Linux Mint.md

     1. Open **Disk Utility** (in Applications > Utilities).
     2. Select your main hard drive (usually Macintosh HD).
     3. Click the **"Partition"** button, then the **plus (+)** button.
     4. Resize the new partition to at least **100 GB**.
-Name it "LINUXMINT" and set the format to **ExFAT** for now; the installer will reformat it later.
+Name it "LINUXMINT" and set the format to **exFAT** for now; we will reformat it again in later steps.
     5. Click **"Apply"**.

     **Special Note for Newer Intel Macs (2018-2020):** If your Intel Mac is from 2018 or newer, it has an Apple T2 Security Chip which blocks booting from a USB by default.
 Before you begin the installation process, you must change this setting.
 For official instructions, restart your Mac in Recovery Mode and follow [Apple’s guide to using the Startup Security Utility](https://support.apple.com/en-us/102522).